Belgium seems to be a place in Europe that travelers don’t talk about much.

 If I had to choose between one or the other I would go with Belgium.

 The variety and creativity are more enticing to me.

-There were just too many to choose from.
+There were too many to choose from.

 I heard many good things before going and it was not a letdown.

-One part of me really wanted to devour one right after the other to find out which one was the best.
+One part of me wanted to devour one right after the other to find out which one was the best.

-I kind of chose the devouring option, but started getting full when I met a group of girls and offered them some.
+As I started getting full I met a group of girls and offered them some.

-The box was empty in seconds.
+Then the box was empty in seconds.

 So with all that being said, Stop Skipping Over Belgium.

 It’s a nice place and the chocolate might be the best around.